What is CMMI?

 Process Definition (was OPD, now PAD): Organize best practices and historical data into a useful and usable library.

 Organizational Training (OT): Assess, prioritize and deploy training across the organization, including domain-specific, technology and process skills needed to reduce errors and improve team efficiency.

-Integrated Project Management (was IPM, now PLAN): Perform project planning using company defined best practices and tailoring guidelines.
+Integrated Project Management (was IPM, now PLAN and MC): Perform project planning using company defined best practices and tailoring guidelines.
 Use organizational historical data for estimation.
 Identify dependencies and stakeholders for coordination, and comprehend this information into a master schedule or overall project plan.
 As project work progresses, coordinate all key stakeholders.
 Use thresholds to trigger corrective action (such as schedule and effort deviation metrics).

 Risk Management (was RSKM, now RSK): Assess and prioritize all types of risks and opportunities in a project and develop mitigation actions for the highest priority ones.
 Start by considering a predefined list of common risks and use a method for setting priorities.

 Decision Analysis and Resolution (DAR): Systematically select from alternative options using criteria, prioritization and an evaluation method.